coderefinery/workshop-intro/livestream.md

 ## Care for the community

+### Not everything will be perfect

+- We have more material than we can cover: we adjust to the audience.

 ### This is a live production, not curated

 - The "schedule" is more of a goal than a schedule